tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 012.md

 - It's two trolls setting up a camp, starting a fire, chatting
 - We wait a hour, then try to sneak out.
 Keth walks into the road to try to distract them
 - Succeeds, we head to buckle down row to figure out a boat to cross the river
-- Keth tries to get some leads on a boat
+- [[Keth]] tries to get some leads on a boat
 - We hear about a ferryman to the southwest
-- We run into Blackjack Mel and he talks us up about the pits
+- We run into [[Blackjack Mel]] and he talks us up about the pits
-- We walk towards the rriver to scout it out, and run into a pack of Wargs and Garmyr
+- We walk towards the river to scout it out, and run into a pack of Wargs and Garmyr
 - We kill a pack of shit
 - We still need to identify the items that I have - Spider and Arquebus
 - Spider is fucking dope